Arthritis Pain Treatment in Florham Park

 Arthritis pain and symptoms vary greatly from one person to the next.
 In some instances, the level of pain and symptoms may remain stable for several years.
 Other sufferers find that their pain and symptoms fluctuate or progressively get worse with time.
-Symptoms commonly include joint stiffness, swelling, pain and diminished mobility.
+Symptoms commonly include:

 Diagnosing Arthritis Pain

-If you suspect that you have one of the many types of arthritis, your healthcare professional will perform numerous examinations, imaging scans and blood tests to conclude which type of arthritis you have.
+If you suspect that you have one of the many types of arthritis, your healthcare professional will perform numerous examinations and imaging scans to conclude which type of arthritis you have.
 Some of the most common forms include osteoarthritis and rheumatoid arthritis, with each requiring their own unique approach to care and treatment.
 Depending on your diagnosis, you may then be referred to an arthritis specialist for further evaluation and advice on how to manage your arthritis pain.

 The following are some of the most common and effective options for treating arthritis.

-The insertion of acupuncture needles into planned points throughout the body assists with pain relief by commanding the body to release its natural pain relief hormones, known as endorphins.
+- Acupuncture: The insertion of acupuncture needles into planned points throughout the body assists with pain relief by commanding the body to release its natural pain relief hormones known as endorphins.

-Injection therapy involves receiving small injections that can help to lubricate and cushion the affected joint and improve mobility.
+- Injection Therapy: Injection therapy involves receiving small injections that can help lubricate and cushion the affected joint as well as improve mobility.

-While there is no cure for arthritis, Total Health and Peak Medical strive to provide immediate and lasting pain relief by developing comprehensive, multi-faceted treatment plans that aim to decrease pain and increase mobility while also revitalizing your entire body.
+While there is no cure for arthritis, Total Health Physical Medicine & Rehabilitation Center strives to provide immediate and lasting pain relief by developing comprehensive, multi-faceted treatment plans that aim to decrease pain and increase mobility while also revitalizing your entire body.